golemfactory/golem-architecture/specs/deposits.md

 4. Spender start processing tasks (agreements with Providers)
 5. Funder can extend deposit using extendDeposit function.
 6. Spender can amend allocation using deposit ID.
 7. Spender when finished can close deposit using closeDeposit function.
+It is done by yagna after allocation bound to deposit is released.
 8. Alternatively if Spender fail to close allocation Funder can terminate deposit using terminateDeposit function after validTo date elapses.